eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/adjustments.md

 ## Including all the items from a category

-If a existing category identifier is specified without any items, editor will include all the existing adjustments under `basics` category.
+If a existing category identifier is specified without any items, editor will include all the existing adjustment under `basics` category.

 ```js
 const editor = new PhotoEditorSDKUI({